chutrunganh/Biometric_IT4432E/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---
 Like this project?
-Give a star 🌟 to SNMP Browser and make it even stronger! 💪
+Give a star 🌟 to VerifyMe and make it even stronger! 💪

 ---